valhuber/Logic-Bank/README.md

 * Click [here](../../wiki/Logic-Walkthrough) for a
     short overview of internal logic execution

-#### See also the Logic-Bank-Examples project
+##### See also the Logic-Bank-Examples project
-The `Logic Bank Examples` [here](../../wiki/Sample-Project---Setup) contains the same example, but _not_ the `logic_bank` engine source code.
+The `Logic Bank Examples` [here](../../wiki/Sample-Project---Setup) contains the same examples, but _not_ the `logic_bank` engine source code.
-It uses the logic engine via `pip install`, as you would for your own projects
+It uses the logic engine via `pip install`, as you would for your own projects.

 #### Status: Running, Under Development